Lamiorkor/WebTech_A_Team3/README.md

 # WebTech_A_Team3
-We are creating a ride booking website called UniRide to help students of Ashesi University car pool with other students to make trips out of campus easier.
+We are creating a room booking website to help students of Ashesi University book their hostel rooms.